Agricultural Sprayers are the equipment used for applying liquid substances to plants.

 Types of Agricultural Sprayers

 - The tank size of these types of sprayers can be up to ten liters and operate at low pressures of 350 kilopascals or less.

 - The backpack sprayer has a tank capacity as large as 20 liters, a hand lever, and a spray nozzle.

 Advantages of hand-operated sprayers

-- It can also be used for spraying pesticides for a garden or indoor cultivation of tomatoes and other varieties.
+- It can also be used for spraying pesticides for a garden or for indoor cultivation of tomatoes and other varieties.

 Disadvantages of hand-operated sprayers

 - This low pressure makes them slow and inefficient enough to use on large farms.

 - A hydraulic motor attached to the power take-off shaft drives the pump of the sprayer.

 - These are large sprayers with a tank capacity of up to 2,500 gallons, and the boom spray can reach up to 18 meters long.

 Advantages of Low-pressure sprayers

-They are more efficient than hand-operated sprayers and compatible with large farms.
+- They are more efficient than hand-operated sprayers and compatible with large farms.

 Disadvantages of Low-pressure sprayers

-They are expensive to get and the cost of maintenance is high.
+- They are expensive to get and the cost of maintenance is high.

 - They are also operated on hydraulics but can operate at pressures up to 6800 kilopascals.

-These sprayers are suitable for fruit tree farming and other types where the spray has to reach heights and dense foliage.
+- These sprayers are suitable for fruit tree farming and other types where the spray has to reach heights and dense foliage.